Frenzy HotNS Barbarian Nephalem Rift Speed Farming Variation

 The Horde of the Ninety Savages set is still worn almost in its entirety, but it is recommended that you use the Depth Diggers legendary pants as a worn piece (instead of cubed, as in the progression version).
 They replace the Leggings of Savages and necessitate the use of Ring of Royal Grandeur in your jewelry Cube slot to complete the 6-piece HotNS bonus.
 This change however nets you a valuable armor Cube slot for utility bonuses — see the Cube section below.

-During standard rift speed farming, the timing and positioning-reliant bonuses of the Endless Walk set and Convention of Elements are greatly diminished in usefulness.
+During standard rift speed farming, the timing and positioning-reliant bonuses of the Endless Walk set is greatly diminished in usefulness.
 In its place, try wearing a combination of an Avarice Band (or Rechel's Ring of Larceny) and a Band of Might.
 Avarice Band is an Act III bounty cache legendary ring that increases your gold and health globe pickup radius as you pick up gold, stacking to the massive, half-screen circle of 30 yards — all for a generous 10 second duration.
 Its legendary power will greatly assist you in maintaining the movespeed bonuses from both Boon of the Hoarder and Pound of Flesh.
 Starting in Patch 2.7 however, your chosen follower can wear this ring and emanate its power to your character, meaning you get its powers for free.
 As such, your next best choice is Rechel's Ring of Larceny, whose Fear-based speed proc (and innate Fear on hit roll, making it proc itself) will make your runs even faster.

 Lastly, complete the jewelry with a Hellfire Amulet of Strength (with Ruthless) in solo play, or with The Flavor of Time in groups.
 The latter doubles the duration of Pylon pickups, which in most speed farming cases covers for a third to half of a rift clear, further smoothing out runs.
 It is not recommended in solo play simply because it can be worn by the follower and emanated onto you.

 During low tier GRs or normal rift speedruns in solo play, an optimized character can avoid the overkill of toughness in the bracer slot by swapping to Warzechian Armguards for the additional environment destruction-based speed boost.
-The usual recommendation, Nemesis Bracers, can be worn by the follower starting from Patch 2.7, but should still be taken by the character himself in group play.
+The usual recommendation, Nemesis Bracers, can be worn by the follower starting from Patch 2.7, but should still be taken by the character themselves in group play.

 To help you with farming the gear you need for your builds, we have two very useful guides that you can access by clicking the links below: a Salvage Guide to help you quickly check whether or not you can safely salvage a piece of gear and a Legendary Farming Guide to help you efficiently farm legendaries and set items.